coopdigital/11ty-prototyping-kit/README.md

 git push -u origin master
 ```

-### 2. Create the prototype app on Heroku
+## 2. Create the prototype app on Heroku
 The next step is to create a new app within the Co-op's enterprise Heroku account.
-Once this has been done, you'll need to configure a couple of things:

-### Configure buildpacks:
+## 3. Configure buildpacks
-Still in the Settings tab, make sure _NodeJS_ the and _static_  buildpacks have been added to the app:
+Once you have your app, in the Settings tab, add the _NodeJS_ the and _static_  buildpacks:
 - `heroku/nodejs`
 - `https://buildpack-registry.s3.amazonaws.com/buildpacks/heroku-community/static.tgz`

-#### Configure automated deployment:
+## 4. Deploy your website
+In the deploy tab:
-- In the Deploy tab, choose 'Connect to Github' as a deployment method
+- choose 'Connect to Github' as the deployment method
-- Search for and connect to the repository you have created
+- search for and connect to the repository you have created
-- Enable Automatic Deploys for this app if needed
+- enable 'Automatic Deploys for this app' or use the deploy from branch option to deploy maunally from the main branch

+You will then see your website at [website-name].herokuapp.com

 You can test that your app is building and deploying correctly by running a manual deployment from the Deploy tab.
 If you have enabled automatic deploys, the app will automatically rebuild and deploy when changes are pushed to the master branch.